Glen Phillips (speedway rider)

 Glen Alan Phillips (born 22 November 1982) in Farnborough, Kent, is a former motorcycle speedway rider from England.

 Career

+Phillips represented the Great Britain national speedway team at Under-21 level.
+His primary club while riding in the British speedway leagues was the Isle of Wight Islanders.
+He was part of the Isle of Wight four who won the Premier League Four-Team Championship, held on 8 July 2007, at the East of England Arena.

 In 2015, Phillips was part of the British team with Richard Hall, Andrew Appleton and James Shanes that won the world championship gold medal at the 2015 Team Long Track World Championship.
 It was the first time that Britain had won the event.

-He has represented Great Britain at Under-21 level.